 On this page

-Effect on ranking formula
+Effect of relevant sorting on the ranking formula

-- Sort and return the relevant results
+- Returns the relevant results.

 Relevant sorting considerations